bearandhammer/portfolio/src/docker/README.md

 The post comments on the use of the following files:

-- [x] :small-orange-diamond: docker-compose.yml
+- docker-compose.yml
-- [x] :small-orange-diamond: wsl.conf
+- wsl.conf
-- [x] :small-orange-diamond: .wslconfig
+- .wslconfig

 A gist exists [here](https://gist.github.com/bearandhammer/0103f70b95a68ff19fd1165d57b91591) if you don't want to copy the code in the below snippets, preferring a downloadable zip of files instead.
 Double check that the files fit naming conventions for the targeting tools before use, which, at the time of writing, they do.